guoyang9/AdaVQA/README.md

 # AdaVQA: Overcoming Language Priors with Adapted Margin Cosine Loss
 This repository is built upon the [code](https://github.com/hengyuan-hu/bottom-up-attention-vqa).
-Futher introduction will be given shortly.

 Almost all flags can be set by yourself at `utils/config.py`!